bup/bup/note/main.md

   example, replacing paths with missing contents with synthesized "repair files".
 See `bup-get`(1) for additional information.

+* `bup` now verifies the hash of the incoming remote data when requesting a specific hash (rather than an arbitrary "ref").
+  Combined with `--source-url`, this further decreases the trust required in a remote.

 * The default pack compression level can now be configured via either `pack.compression` or `core.compression`.
 See `bup-config`(5) for additional information.